-- Invest in interpreter training programs and testing proctors/sites to expand the number of qualified educational interpreters in Nevada, especially in underserved areas. - Provide scholarships or incentives for individuals pursuing careers in educational interpreting to help address the shortage of qualified professionals.
+- Invest in interpreter training programs to expand the number of qualified educational interpreters in Nevada, especially in underserved areas. - Provide scholarships or incentives for individuals pursuing careers in educational interpreting to help address the shortage of qualified professionals.

 3. Increase Funding for D/HH Educational Services